Penryn College: History

 Penryn College was established in 1957 in Falmouth and it moved to its present location in 1961.
 It attained Sports College status in 1998, the seventeenth school to do so.
 A new £26 million building which was completed in September 2008, has replaced the original block.

 On 1 July 2011, Penryn College formally gained academy status.
-The latest Ofsted inspection (June 2022) saw the school retain its status as 'good', following it's 2 previous inspections in April 2012 and February 2017.
+The latest Ofsted inspection (June 2022) saw the school retain its status as 'good', following its 2 previous inspections in April 2012 and February 2017.

+Incidents

+On the 16th of June 2025, John Harvey, a former assistant head teacher, was taken to court over the accusation of befriending a 16 year old female pupil and having sexual intercourse with them on multiple occasions.
+The case was taken to court and the jury found Harvey not guilty.